society's two publications depends upon its readers for the majority of the photos

 - If you wish, you can scan your images and send the scans on

-a CD or DVD.
+media.
 Files must be saved as uncompressed TIFs.

 Prints should be scanned at 600dpi or higher.
 Slides and negatives